hmanprod/lemlabs-common/README.md

 ** TODO **
-- Testing the coco template as new layout
 - Thrown an exception if entity is not provided
 - Get entity name as headline if headline is not provided
 - Handle template logo via config.yml
 - Ajouter la traduction fr
 - Add "Setting" Entity for administration utility
+--> Update logo from here
-- Add "Securite" Controller to handle authenfication
+- Add "Menu" Controller to handle menu as Centurion --> Use route + parentMenu + permission
+--> List route from SF2
+--> Get role entity from config.yml if not use select2 multiple input[type=text]

+** BUG **
+- Logout path didn't work on dev environnement

 ** Evolution Roadmap **